All Episodes

 And you've got the great part that's north of Fort Worth.

-Um the reason your case is pretty sp is pretty interesting, is that when you announce, and given how people know you from grassroots, you had a fairly big lead against the Democrat.
+The reason your case is pretty interesting is that when you announce, and given how people know you from grassroots, you had a fairly big lead against the Democrat.

-And then all this, and then all of a sudden, the establishment Republican business community drops in a guy with I don't know, four million dollars or whatever he had, and just starts car carpet bombing.
+And then all of a sudden, the establishment Republican business community drops in a guy with, I don't know, $4 million or whatever he had and just starts corporate bombing.

 How do you handle that?